ascoderu/lokole/README.rst

 (DRC) only 3% of the population have access to emails which leaves 75 million people unconnected.

-The Opwen Lokole is a project by the Canadian-Congolese NGO Ascoderu that aims to address this problem by tackling it from three perspectives:
+The Lokole is a project by the Canadian-Congolese non-profit `Ascoderu <https://ascoderu.ca>`_ that aims to address this problem by tackling it from three perspectives:

 1. The Lokole is an email client that only uses bandwidth on a schedule.
 This reduces the cost of service as bandwidth can now be purchased when the cost